balenaltd/handbook/Basic-tool-setup.md

 ### Basic tools<br>
 As mentioned above, once you log into your @resin.io e-mail account, you’ll find lots of invitations to join our team in several services, online.
 These are tools the whole team is using on a daily basis and that will make your everyday resin.io life easier.
 Depending on your job position and team you may have access to additional tech-related, biz-related or team-related tools.

 **NOTE:** Important!
 You **MUST** use the same handle across Flowdock, Beegit, Front, Resin.io forums and GitHub.
-This is because of integrations we have between the services that rely on matching handles.
+This is because integrations between services rely on matching handles.
 It will also make your life easier when it comes to auto-completing @-mentions.
-You **SHOULD** use the same handle on the forums, but this is not strictly necessary.

 For now, make sure you have access to the following services: